Killer Vegetarian and Vegan Barbecue Food Recipes.

 If you don't have the time to make veggie burgers, then why not simply grill large Portobello type mushroom whole and place these in a good quality bun with salad and onions.
 Peel them if the skin looks tough or is damaged, then brush with oil and season well with salt and pepper before cooking.

 Grilled halloumi cheese also works really well as a burger, cut the cheese into thick slices and marinade in seasoned oil for twenty minutes before grilling.
 Serve with warm ciabatta bread, with rocket salad and slices of grilled beef tomatoes for an extra special burger.

 Cut aubergines lengthwise into I/2 inch thick slices, baste with olive oil and sprinkle with course sea salt and cracked black pepper.
 Grill for three or four minutes a side.
 Serve in grilled pitta bread with sliced raw white cabbage, slices of tomato and raw onion.

-Pre cook small or new potatoes and allow to cool slightly.
+Pre-cook small or new potatoes and allow to cool slightly.
 Leave whole or if they are on the big side cut into chunks, but do not peel.
 Toss in a little extra virgin olive oil, salt, black pepper and chopped chives.

 Corn on the cob.

 Place one corn on the cob per person into a large bowl of cold water and soak for an hour to prevent the cobs burning when you put them on the grill.
 In a bowl mix together softened vegan margarine with a little olive oil, salt and pepper and a few chopped mixed fresh herbs.
 Remove the cobs from the water and allow them to drain.
-Put each cob onto a square of baking foil and add a knob of the oil mixture, wrap up and put on the grill.
+Put each cob on a square of baking foil and add a knob of the oil mixture, wrap up and put on the grill.
 They should take around thirty minutes to cook, remember to turn them occasionally.
 Open these parcels carefully as the steam inside is very, very hot.